ROS 2 Platform

 source ~/.bashrc

-Modify Camera Parameter Configuration
+Modify Parameter Configuration

-1. Navigate to the path: camport3_ros2/install/percipio_camera/share/percipio_camera/launch.
+1. Navigate to “camport_ros2/install/percipio_camera/share/percipio_camera/launch”.

-2. Modify parameter configurations.
+2. Modify parameter configuration.

-• Specify the camera serial number
+• Specify camera by SN

 DeclareLaunchArgument('serial_number', default_value='"207000106930"'),

-• Specify the camera IP address
+• Specify camera by IP address

 DeclareLaunchArgument('device_ip', default_value='192.168.120.112'),